 It is important to have your eyes examined at least once a year.
-At Cal Med Physicians and Surgeons, we have ophthalmologists who specialize in complete eye care for the San Bernardino County.
+At Cal Med Physicians and Surgeons, we have ophthalmologists who specialize in complete eye care, including retinology.
 Our experienced team will take care of your vision services, including a new eye exam.

-Our San Bernardino doctors office features the latest technology to help treat medical conditions such as glaucoma and iritis.
+Our San Bernardino abulatory surgery center features the latest technology to help treat medical conditions such as glaucoma and iritis.
 Our premier outpatient surgery center offers complete surgical eye care for cataracts, trauma and other issues.
 We strive to provide the best ophthalmology San Bernardino County can offer, and we can diagnose and treat eye conditions that are related to other diseases like diabetes.

-Eye surgery is a procedure that is performed on the eye and its surrounding area to treat a medical eye condition.
+Eye surgery is a procedure that is performed on the eye and its surrounding area to treat a medical eye conditions.
 Also known as ocular surgery, it is usually executed by an ophthalmologist because the eye is a fragile organ that demands extreme care.
 There are many eye conditions and vision services that we provide at Cal Meds Docs to serve all of your optic needs.

 It is important to check for problems that can affect your vision, such as cataracts, diabetic retinopathy, glaucoma, and macular degeneration.

 Our San Bernardino ophthamology specialist will begin by asking you about your medical and vision history.
 You will then receive several eye tests that can include:

 Cataracts are a natural part of the aging process when your eyes get cloudy from the build-up of protein in the lens.
 What happens is that cataracts causes you to lose some of your eyesight as the cloudiness progresses with time and can begin to interfere with the ability to operate machinery such as your car and activities such as watching a movie.